National Suicide Prevention Lifeline (24/7) (800) 273-8255 Text “HOME” or “Start” to 741741

 There are also ways to help yourself get through crisis.
 Consider exploring the National Suicide Prevention Lifeline Help Yourself page which has information on building and using a support network, making a safety plan, connecting with communities and finding stories of people like you.

-The SVSU Student Counseling Center is committed to creating an environment based on our values of multicultural, multi-disciplinary and multi-theoretical practices that allow our diverse student body to access care, receive high-quality services and take positive pathways to mental health.
+The SVSU Campus Mental Health & Wellness Center is committed to creating an environment based on our values of multicultural, multi-disciplinary and multi-theoretical practices that allow our diverse student body to access care, receive high-quality services and take positive pathways to mental health.

 Resources available online or unlimited phone support with a representative is confidential and available 24/7.
 Licensed Professional Counselors can help with: